carriercomm/go-to/status_report.md

 * Support LXC Containers
 * Support Amazon Ec2 and Windows Azure Cloud Providers
 * Use Docker for containers configuration
-* Provide tools to audit migartion of a container
+* Provide tools to audit migration of a container
 * Provide tools to prevent exposure of sensitive data

 # Out of Scope